kubernetes-sigs/cluster-api-provider-ibmcloud/docs/book/src/developer/build-images.md

 - `service_instance_id`: PowerVS service instance ID
 - `ssh_private_key_file`: Path to the SSH private key file used to connect to the vm while image preparation, e.g: /Users/manjunath/.ssh/id_rsa
 - `zone`: PowerVS zone, e.g: osa21
+- `dhcp_network`: Boolean value when set to true, a DHCP server will be created in PowerVS workspace and its private network will be attached to VM, Make sure to customize the network settings while building OS using [pvsadm tool](https://github.com/ppc64le-cloud/pvsadm/blob/main/docs/Build%20DHCP%20enabled%20Centos%20Images.md).

 ```shell
 # Clone the image-builder repository